 - Women of any nationality can be subject to "stop orders" in some countries, including Lebanon and Egypt.
 This means their husbands or other relatives can legally prevent them leaving the country.
 This can also apply to children.

 - Overseas immigration authorities may require proof that children have their father's approval to leave the country.

 - Be aware of divorce laws.
-You may need a legal or religious divorce before you can leave a country or have another relationship overseas.
+You may need a legal or religious divorce before leaving a country or having another relationship overseas.
 Seek legal advice on property entitlements, inheritance, alimony, child support and custody issues.